-The flower motif, which I originally found instructions for over here, reminds me of lilies which are often associated with Easter, due to the themes of purity and rebirth.
-Because of that, this beautiful crochet cover would also work for a baby dedication, first communion, or baptism gift.
+The delicate lace pattern made with puff stitches reminds me of lily flowers which are often associated with this time of year due to the themes of purity and rebirth.
+Because of that, this beautiful crochet cover would also work for a baby dedication, or baptism gift.

 Stitches Used (US Terms):

 sc =single crochet

 hdc = half double crochet

 dc = double crochet